• Skip to primary navigation

 Pro tip: I recommend waiting until the smoker reaches at least 400 degrees F before putting them back in the smoker to maximize their exposure to high heat, but this does take a little extra time.
 If you’re short on time, you can put them in after brushing with oil.

-Once the wings reach their final internal temperature, we remove them from the smoker and serve.
+Once the chicken wings reach their final internal temperature, we remove them from the smoker and serve with our favorite dipping sauces for wings.
 You’ll never want to eat wings any other way.

 Recipe testing notes: I tested these smoked wings on my Pit Boss vertical pellet smoker, but you can you any type of smoker, such as another type of electric smoker, charcoal grill, gas grill or offset smoker.